 Manuscripts which do not comply with the technical requirements stated herein will be returned to the authors for the correction before peer-review.
 The editorial board reserves the right to ask authors to make appropriate changes of the contents as well as grammatical and stylistic corrections when necessary.
 Page charges will be charged for manuscripts exceeding the recommended length, as well as additional editorial work and requests for printed reprints.

-Articles are published printed and on-line as the open access (www.degruyter.com/view/j/raon).
+Articles are published printed and on-line as the open access:

-All articles are subject to 900 EUR + VAT publication fee.
-Exceptionally, waiver of payment may be negotiated with editorial office, upon lack of funds.
+All articles are subject to 1200 EUR + VAT publication fee.
+Exceptionally, waiver of payment may be negotiated with editorial office, at the time of article submission.